- What Is Irritable Bowel Syndrome (IBS)?

 As far as supplements to assist in your gut-healing journey are concerned, you can consider:

-- Digestive enzymes: To assist in breaking down the extra fat and protein you’ll be consuming while your pancreas adjusts by increasing its enzyme production.
+• Digestive enzymes.
+This can help with breaking down the extra fat and protein you’ll be consuming while your pancreas adjusts by increasing its enzyme production.
 I like MassZymes from biOptimizers.

 Once you’re free of symptoms, you can slowly start reintroducing raw dairy, sweet fruits, avocados, olives and the least-toxic plants, including de-seeded and peeled squash, zucchini and cucumbers.